 The way companies approach digital transformation is fundamentally broken.
 By the time organizations hire specialists for today’s challenges, the market has moved on.
 The expensive Centers of Excellence they’ve built become obstacles rather than accelerators.
 And the talent models that worked for decades are crumbling under the pressure of AI, rapid technological change, and evolving workforce expectations.

 At one of our LS Elevate Roundtables, two industry leaders shared contrasting but complementary insights on this challenge.
 Heather Boyd, VP of Transformation at Suntory Global Spirits, explained why her organization disbanded their digital COE after five years.
+And Vladimir Stankovic, digital Transformation and Commerce consultant, former C-level Executive at Nike, Camper, Farfetch/NGG, presented a new framework for how companies can build more agile talent models.

 Their message was clear: the traditional approach isn’t working anymore.